Windsor Evaluating Solar Sites

 Net metering allows renewable energy producers to receive a credit on their bills for energy they generate in excess of what they use.

-The Windsor Planning Commission would present a similar letter for the other solar locations proposed by Norwich Solar Technologies if the Selectboard and regional planning commission agrees to the wording.
+The Windsor Planning Commission would present a similar letter for the other solar locations proposed by Norwich Solar if the Selectboard and regional planning commission agrees to the wording.

 Haight said the Selectboard would not be signaling its approval of the projects with respect to compliance with Vermont law, only stating they are the type of sites worthy of consideration, assuming they would not have any adverse impacts.